xmos/aisrv/lib_aisrv/doc/rst/design/general-design.rst

       - The offset in the data partition where the binaries of the operators start, if any.
 Zero otherwise

-      - TODO: the offset in the data partition where the execute in place segment starts, if any.
+      - The offset in the data partition where the execute in place segment starts, if any.
 Zero otherwise.

-    So for two clients, there is a 32 byte header [length, model-start, par-start, op-start, length, model-start, par-start, op-start] (TODO:
+    The model start with four bytes length, then the actual model data.
+No length information is stored with parameters.
+Operators and XIP are TBD.
-    [model-start, par-start, op-start, xip-start, model-start, par-start,
+    So for two clients, there is a 32 byte header [model-start, par-start, op-start, xip-start, model-start, par-start,
-    op-start, xip-start]).
+    op-start, xip-start].

   * In any order, models, parameters, operators, and execute-in-place segments.